Don’t risk your well-being! Get 12 infidelity facts that will keep you safe!

 If you have answered “yes” to any of the above 8 questions, then it is very doubtful that your relationship can recover from infidelity.

-Even if you have answered “no” to the above questions, it is possible that you are still thinking of walking away and ending your marriage.
+Even if you have answered “no” to the above questions, you may be still thinking of walking away and ending your marriage.

 When considering whether or not you should walk away after infidelity, you need to consider many things, including how a divorce will impact your children, finances, and mental health.